 Poetry as a way to heal

-The sad death of her lover influenced her to write “Sonetos de la muerte,” three of which would go on to get published and earn her a national prize for poetry in 1914.
+The sad death of her lover influenced her to write “Sonetos de la Muerte,” three of which would be published and would earn her a national prize for poetry in 1914.

 Teaching career and recognition

-After she established a poetic reputation and received her diploma in 1912, Mistral was allowed to teach secondary school and got a teaching position near Santiago.
-Eventually, In 1918 she became head of a secondary school for girls in Punta Arenas, which later became the inspiration for a series of poems named Paisajes de Patagonia (Patagonian Landscapes).
+After Mistral established a poetic reputation and received her diploma in 1912, she got a teaching position at a secondary school near Santiago.
+Eventually, in 1918 she became head of a secondary school for girls in Punta Arenas, which later inspired a series of poems, Paisajes de Patagonia (Patagonian Landscapes).

 Rise to fame and the Nobel Prize

 Many of Mistral’s poems are written with intense emotion and direct language influenced by the modernist movement.
-Reoccurring themes include love, deceit, sorrow, nature, travel, and love for children as she uses her writing to tell her readers how she felt during certain points in her life.
+Reoccurring themes include love, deceit, sorrow, nature, travel, and love for children.

 Awards and Honors

 In 1914, Mistral won a national prize in poetry for Sonetos de la muerte.
-She was inspired to create this collection of poems as a reflection of her deep sadness after her first lover committed suicide.
+She created this collection of poems as a reflection of her deep sadness after her first lover committed suicide.

-In 1923, Mistral was awarded the title “Teacher of the Nation” by her own government after studying different methods of teaching all over the world.
+In 1923, Mistral was awarded the title of “Teacher of the Nation” by the Chilean government after studying different methods of teaching all over the world.
 She also assisted in educating the poor by providing them with books through mobile libraries.

 In 1945, Mistral was the first Latinx writer to be awarded the Nobel Prize in Literature, which she accepted on behalf of Latin America.

-Mistral died in 1957 at age sixty-seven in Hempstead, New York.
+Gabriela Mistral died in 1957 at age sixty-seven in Hempstead, New York.
 Her body was laid to rest back in the small Andean village of Montegrande.
-Today, her poetry is translated into other foreign languages and is talked about internationally.
+Her poetry continues to be translated and studied internationally.